findeevy/PLYte/README.md

 # PLYte
 A simple test meant to mass edit .ply data meant for Gaussian splats.
 Make sure your .ply files are in the same directory.
+Please note that this is an experiment and will not yet produce realistic results or allow fine tuning.

 <b>Installation Steps</b>
 1) Download the reposity.